dylburger/create-and-validate-acm-certificate/README.md

 Creates an ACM certificate for a given domain name, with optional subject alternative names, using DNS validation.

 Immediately creates the associated CNAME records for DNS validation in Route53.
+The script assumes that a Route 53 hosted zone tied to the domain exists (e.g. if you're creating a new certificate for www.test.com, the script will create validation records in the test.com hosted zone).

 It will take a few minutes for the certificate to be validated and issued.

 By default, this creates ACM certificates in `us-east-1`, so that the certificates can be used by Cloudfront.
 You can pass in a custom region (see Usage section below).